jacostaibm/verify-jam-in-a-box/README.md

-# Jam-in-a-Box for IBM Security Verify
+# Jam-in-a-Box for IBM Security Verify SaaS
 ## Quick Start

 1. Select the lab(s) you are interested in in the left column of the table of the [Labs to Environments Mapping](#labs-to-environments-mapping) section